How to Give Responsibilities?

 Always praise each member in public or within team members to maintain his/her motivation.
 Because while doing work, due to some problems or unwanted situations, difficulties faced by the team member, his/her motivation reduces badly sometimes.

-This must be recovered otherwise, that team member will not be able to join you for next goals.
+This must be recovered otherwise, that team member will not be able to join you for the next goals.